Arize-ai/phoenix/api_reference/README.md

 ```

 - conf.py: All sphinx-related configuration is done here and is necessary to run Sphinx.
 - index.md: Main entrypoint for the API reference.
 This file must be in the `source` directory.
-For documentation to show up on the API reference, there must be a path (does not have to be direct) defined in index to the target documentation file.
+For documentation to show up on the API reference, there must be a path (does not have to be direct) defined in index.md to the target documentation file.
 - requirements.txt: This file is necessary for management of dependencies on the readthedocs platform and its build process.
 - make files: Not required but useful in generating static HTML pages locally.